 - (Optional) Tweezers for holding mirror screws

-- The motor cables must never be disconnected with the instrument powered.
-Always power off instrument first.
+- The motor cables must NEVER be disconnected with the motor controller powered, as it can damage the stepper motor.
+Always power off the motor controller or instrument first.

 - Be careful if handling the drum around the scene mirror: it is thin and easily bent.

 - Do not touch the mirror surface.
 Wear gloves or use soft wipes when handling optics.

 - There are four springs that will come loose when the mirror is removed: be sure to collect them.

 - There may be thermal grease used between the back of the mirror and the heater plate: avoid contaminating any other surfaces with thermal grease.

 - The mirror assembly must be registered upward upon replacement for proper optical alignment.

 - Stop data collection and power off the instrument:

 - Press ctrl-c up to 3 times in the black Cygwin window to terminate ingest.